LabNConsulting/frr/doc/user/basic.rst

    currently configured value (if the leaf is optional it will only show if it was created or has a default value).

+.. clicmd:: send log [level LEVEL] MESSAGE

+   Send MESSAGE to the log.
+If severity is specified that is the level the message will be logged at.
+LEVEL can be one of either a syslog severity (i.e., emergency, alert, critical, error, warning, notice, info, debug) or an an frr log level (i.e., emergencies, alerts, critical, errors, warnings, notifications, informational, or debugging).

 .. _common-invocation-options:

 Common Invocation Options